Founder/Head Facilitator, Mushroom Expert, M.Ed

 An experienced psilocybin facilitator, Courtney often joins us onsite for retreats.
 As Eric’s wife of five years, they have partnered in the facilitation of many psilocybin experiences together forming a unique bond that is very supportive in our psilocybin sessions.

-Partner & Facilitator
+Business Director & Facilitator

 Throughout his time in University, Mike began to suffer from depression, anxiety, and obsessive-compulsive disorder.
 Conventional treatments provided him very little relief.
 It was during this time that he discovered psilocybin mushrooms and began exploring his psyche.